LISTEN TO AUDIO OF THIS CONTENT

-One of the most prescribed anti-anxiety and insomnia medications in the United States are benzodiazepines, like valium.
+One of the most prescribed anti-anxiety and insomnia medications in the United States is valium.
 This class of drugs is extremely effective in managing sleep disorders and symptoms of emotional distress, though side effects can come with a steep price tag for patients and people abusing or misusing this drug.

 - A 2014 survey by the Substance Abuse and Mental Health Services Administration (SAMHSA) estimates around 1.5 million Americans consume tranquilizers and sedatives for non-medical use each year.

 The reason this drug is generally prescribed for short-term use is that it can come with adverse side effects, including addiction.
-According to the Mayo Clinic, more common valium side effects can include:
+According to the Mayo Clinic, the more common side effects can include:

 - Irregular heartbeat and breathing

 - Abdominal pain, nausea and lack of appetite

 - An unsteady or shaky gait when walking

 - Issues with muscle control and coordination or muscle spasms

 - Headaches and body pain